 Living Water: 75 years of water research at UNSW

-This exhibition reflects, celebrates and reaffirms UNSW’s commitment to the stewardship of the planet’s marine, freshwater and urban water ecosystems.
+This exhibition reflected, celebrated and reaffirmed UNSW’s commitment to the stewardship of the planet’s marine, freshwater and urban water ecosystems.

 When: